onefriendaday/storyblok-folder-sync-example/README.md

 $ npm install
 ~~~

-2. INSERT your oauth token from the my account section and the source and target for the sync process
+2. Edit the file index.js and INSERT your oauth token from the my account section and the source and target for the sync process

 ~~~
 // Insert your oauth token and folder id